Columbo: Books

 A Columbo series of books was published by MCA Publishing, written by authors Alfred Lawrence, Henry Clements and Lee Hays.
 This series of books, with the first title published in 1972, was mostly adapted from the TV series.

 Columbo was also used as the protagonist for a series of novels published between 1994 and 1999 by Forge Books, an imprint of Tor Books.
 All of these books were written by William Harrington.

 William Link, the co-creator of the series, wrote a collection of Columbo short stories, titled The Columbo Collection, which was published in May 2010 by Crippen & Landru, a specialty mystery publisher.

+Video games

+A game for the Amiga computer was in development but never released.
+Early discussions in Amiga Power suggested it would be a point and click adventure game where Columbo solves a murder with the assistance of his dog and other characters from the show.

 Mrs. Columbo spin-off

 Mrs. Columbo, a spin-off TV series starring Kate Mulgrew, aired in 1979 and was canceled after only thirteen episodes.
 Lt.
 Columbo was never seen on Mrs. Columbo; each episode featured the resourceful Mrs. Columbo, here given the first name Kate, solving a murder mystery she encountered in her work as a newspaper reporter.
 Connections with the original Columbo series were made obvious: the glaring presence of Columbo's car in the driveway, the dog, and Mrs. Columbo emptying ashtrays containing the famous green cigar butts—all featured in the show's opening sequence.
 References were also made to Kate's husband being a police lieutenant.
 The public didn't warm to this interpretation of the character, and in the second season all Columbo references were abruptly dropped.
 The show's title became Kate Loves A Mystery, Kate's last name became Callahan, and she was no longer married to a police lieutenant.